Variational Graph Generator for Multi-View Graph Clustering: Experiments

 \subsubsection{Performance on Each View}

 We run VGMGC on each single view to test how much effect VGMGC has gained from these multiple views helping with each other.
 The last three rows of Table~\ref{tab:ablation} show the results (see VGMGC-single), and Figure~\ref{fig:b_barplot} depicts the task relevance of each view ($b^v$) learned by VGMGC on six multi-view datasets.
-From Table~\ref{tab:ablation}, we can see that the clustering results of VGMGC (original) outperforms all other single views, which indicates that VGMGC can take advantage of all views to obtain better clustering results.
-For example, on DBLP, even though the first graph and third graph perform badly as View 1 and View 3 shown in Figure~\ref{fig:b_barplot}, the NMI of VGMGC still increases by 2.5\% comparing to the best single-view results (VGMGC-single ($\mathcal{G}^{\it2}$)).
-We also visualize the clustering results of each view on DBLP in Section~\ref{secVisualize}.
+It can be seen that the clustering results of VGMGC (original) outperform all other single views, which indicates that VGMGC can take advantage of all views to obtain better clustering results.
+For example, on DBLP, even though the first graph and third graph perform badly as View 1 and View 3 shown in Figure~\ref{fig:b_barplot}, the NMI of VGMGC still increases by 2.5\% compared to the best single-view results (VGMGC-single ($\mathcal{G}^{\it2}$)).
+One possible reason for this is that the noisy part of a feature in one view is corrected by the consideration of other views in VGMGC.
+This can be partially demonstrated via the visualization of the clustering results of DBLP shown in Figure~\ref{fig:visview}.
+Comparing the visualization of $\overline{\textbf{Z}}$ and $\textbf{Z}^{\it2}$, it can be observed that the error samples in the best view ($\mathbf{Z}^{\it2}$ in Figure~\ref{fig:b_barplot}) are corrected after the combination of all views ($\mathbf{\overline{Z}}$ in Figure~\ref{fig:b_barplot}).